Haste born of impatience is a writer's second worst enemy. Hubris is the worst.

-Michael Neff's latest novel (pseudonym Warwick Gleeson), PIPER ROBBIN AND THE AMERICAN OZ MAKER, was chosen by an editorial panel at Kirkus Reviews to be a Top 150 Best Book in their Fall Preview issue, 2019--both digital and print format--mailed out to libraries and booksellers across the U.S.
+Michael's latest novel (pseudonym Warwick Gleeson), PIPER ROBBIN AND THE AMERICAN OZ MAKER, was chosen by an editorial panel at Kirkus Reviews to be a Top 150 Best Book in their Fall Preview issue, 2019--both digital and print format--mailed out to libraries and booksellers across the U.S. It was one of twelve SFF books chosen for the Top 150.
+Michael's previous novel, WORLD MAKER, won four SFF awards for best novel.
+His first novel, ALL THE DARK WE WILL NOT SEE, was a groundbreaking literary political novel about the Reagan years.
+Novels currently in production include BEST SERVED DEADLY (a women's commercial thriller collaboration with award winning author Lee Ann Ward), and THE SHADOW BROKERS OF OZ (a second Piper Robbin adult fantasy).

 Development Executive for AEI Films and Books (updated filmography at Wikipedia) which produces mainstream, HBO/Cinemax, and independent films, while also agenting best sellers.
 One of his AEI co-development projects, SISTER ISLANDS, is currently in production for a potential TV series.